“Not all medicines get to taste sweet.”

 GM: Hell comes to visit Emil on a plate.

 The injured lawman has no idea what it is.
 It’s all mushed browns, pale yellows, and sickly greens congealing in a runny, vomit-like morass over the center of his plate.
-His nurse sets it down on his tray along with a spork, napkin, and glass of water without a word.
+A Hispanic woman sets it down on his tray along with a spork, napkin, and glass of water without a word.

 Emil: Emil looks down at the ‘food’ he’s just been served and considers what in God’s name to do with it.
 He concocts some half-baked theories but ultimately can’t avoid the understanding that he is meant to eat it.
 Murderous good-for-nothings on death row get fancy chocolate crepes topped with powdered sugar and he gets… he’s not exactly sure what this is, but it ain’t a crepe, that’s for sure.
 It looks more like crap.